pduker/SBG-Scripts-for-Google-Sheets/Instructions.md

 4) Go to the Master spreadsheet and set up an function that looks at the same cell on each tab and averages them together.
 Something like:
 =Average(Quiz02!D2,Quiz03!D2,Quiz04!D2,Quiz05!D2,Quiz06!D2,Quiz07!D2,Quiz08!D2)
 Note that you actually don't need to pull the cells from each tab; you only need to average the tabs that have a grade in that category....
-That said, you can just use the auto fill function in google spreadsheet to quickly average all of the tabs.
+Once you've done this for the first cell, you can just use the auto fill function in google spreadsheet to quickly average all of the tabs.

 5) Do a quick spot check that your function references are good and that the averages are being computed accurately.